txhaug/nisq-sdp/README.md

 Program to calculate SDPs using Noisy intermediate scale quantum (NISQ) computers.

-Decomposes a classical SDP problem into Pauli strings.
+Decomposes a classical SDP problem into quantum measurements via Pauli strings.
-Then, a set of ansatz quantum states are used to measure overlaps, which are then used to solve the original SDP via another SDP.
+Then, a set of ansatz quantum states are used to measure overlaps, which are then in turn used to solve the original SDP via another SDP.

 By Tobias Haug, Kishor Bharti